basiqio-oss/Basiq-docs/docs/Basiq Developer Hub/guides.md

 ---
 title: Welcome to Basiq
 excerpt: >-
-  Basiq is a cutting-edge platform designed to revolutionise the way businesses and developers interact with financial data.
-At its core, Basiq provides a robust, secure, and efficient means to access and process financial information.
-Our platform is built with the intention of simplifying financial data integration, offering tools and services that enable businesses to make informed decisions, enhance customer experiences, and innovate in the financial technology space.
   Basiq is a Consumer Data Right accredited API platform that provides the building blocks of financial services.
 deprecated: false
 hidden: true
 metadata: